KevinMarquette/kevinmarquette.github.io/_posts/2018-01-12-Powershell-switch-statement.md

         6 { 'Saturday'  }
     }

 We are placing the value on the PowerShell pipeline and assigning it to the `$result`.
-You can do this same thing with `if` and `foreach` statements.
+You can do this same thing with the `if` and `foreach` statements.

 ## Default